lcadiguni10/tools/README.md

 > **_Disclaimer_** :
-> Those scripts are ubuntu and fedora in 24.04 and 41 respective
+> Those scripts are Ubuntu and Fedora in 24.04 and 41 respective
+> The Fedora playbook is functional!
 ___

 ## Prepare Workstation